Financial Abuse: What is It? What to Do?

 What Can I Do to Avoid Financial Abuse?

-A lot of people want to say that you should never be entirely dependent on others; therefore, if you are getting financially abused, it’s your fault.
+A lot of people want to say that you should never be entirely financially dependent on others; therefore, if you are getting financially abused, it’s your fault.
 That is just not the case at all.
-Financial abuse can happen in virtually all sorts of relationships, not just a husband and wife or couple dynamic
+Financial abuse can happen in virtually all sorts of relationships, not just a husband and wife.

 How Can I Remove Myself from A Financially Abusive Situation?